JasonWThompson/7-billion-humans-vs-code-language-support/README.md

 [Visual Studio Code](https://code.visualstudio.com) language support for the video game [7 Billion Humans](https://tomorrowcorporation.com/7billionhumans) by [Tomorrow Corporation](https://tomorrowcorporation.com).

 # Greetings
 Greetings Humans!
 Bzzt...
 If you are here then it means that you are a fellow human who would like to edit scripts from the game [7 Billion Humans](https://tomorrowcorporation.com/7billionhumans) in an IDE.
 If that's you, then you've come to the right place.
-With this extension you'll be able to use the POWER of Visual Studio Code to edit the game.
+With this extension you'll be able to use the POWER of Visual Studio Code to edit scripts from the game.

 Thanks,